robahl/nwaitr/README.md

 ## How to use

-Send request to `https://nwaitr.app/<milliseconds>` where `milliseconds` is time server will wait until you get the response.
+Send request to `https://nwaitr.app/<time>`.
+Server will delay the response for `time` milliseconds.